Apia Samoa Travel Guide

 Stay in a traditional beach fale for an authentic Samoan experience.

-Choose Beach Road if you want to stroll to most attractions.
+Choose Beach Road if you want to walk to nearly all attractions.
 Pick Fugalei or Savalalo for easy access to mass transit and local markets.
 Opt for Outer Apia for a quieter, resort-style stay, if you have your own transport.

 Good for budget in Apia.